arazavi78/Ecological-Genomics/Shervin's_Notebook.md

-Toay we will work on transcriptomics:
+Today we will work on transcriptomics:

 #### Experimental Design:
 Ten maternal families total; sample labels are “POP_FAM”